-Careers guidance at St Edward’s
+Careers Guidance at St Edward’s

 Careers education prepares pupils for the world after school.
 This includes thinking about how to look after themselves as an adult, how to relate to other people and how to fit into society.